Illumina/akt/README.md

 ```
 $ akt kin multisample.bcf -R data/wgs.grch37.vcf.gz -n 32 > kin.txt
 ```

-the output `kin.txt` is 7 columns in the format
+###Choice of estimator

+The default algorithm (`-M 0`) used to calculate IBD is taken from [PLINK](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950838/) with some minor changes.
+It outputs the following seven column format:

 ```
 ID1 ID2 IBD0 IBD1 IBD2 KINSHIP NSNP
 ```

-The algorithm used to calculate IBD is taken from [PLINK](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950838/) with some minor changes:
+As with PLINK, we set KINSHIP = 0.5 * IBD2 + 0.25 * IBD1.
+Our IBD values may slighly differ to PLINK's (by desing) due to the following differences:

 * No 'bias correction' since allele frequencies are assumed to be accurate
 * Normalization as follows: